berkeley-scf/tutorial-databases/sql.md

 > **Warning**: To filter the result of a grouping operation, we need to
 > use `having` rather than `where`.

-Also note the use of `as` to define a name for the new column.

 ``` r
 dbGetQuery(db, "select tag, count(*) as n from questions_tags
                 group by tag having n > 100000 limit 10")
 ```

 > **Challenge**: Write a query that will count the number of answers for
-> each question, returning the most answered questions.
+> each question, returning the IDs of the most answered questions.
+Hint:
+> consider which field in the “answers” table we do the grouping on (and
+> you shouldn’t need to use the “questions” table.

 ## 1.4 Joins